tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

 Unexpected super class type: CallExpression
 ```

-and other cryptic errors that seem to be Flow-related.
+and other cryptic errors that seem to be Flow related.

 **solution**